-The LSQ instruction tests Q; if Q=1, it skips ahead 2 and resets Q to 0.
+The LSQ instruction tests Q; if Q=1, it skips ahead 2 which resets Q to 0.
 If Q=0, it continues to set Q to 1.
 The result is to "toggle" Q on/off with each pass.
 Finally, the Branch instruction at 000B jumps back to the beginning to repeat the whole thing forever.
-The 49h in location 0001 happens to blink Q exactly once per second when you set the clock speed pot for 1.8 MHz.
+The 49h in location 0001 happens to blink Q exactly once per second when you set the clock speed pot for 1.79 MHz.
+(This is the clock speed you want for serial communications.)
 You can control the speed by changing the value at 0001, or by adjusting trimpot R1.
-(This is the clock speed you want for serial communications.)